 There's nothing new about beans aloo (potato) because we eat it a few times in a week but it's always better to pen down the perfect recipe.
 Niru Gupta shares her secret to everyday aloo beans.

-5 ingredients and 15 minutes is all you need for this recipe: Olive oil, garlic, green beans, pepper and salt.
+Handful of ingredients and 15 minutes is all you need for this recipe: Olive oil, garlic, green beans, pepper salt and egg.
+Easy, quick and packed with nutritious, this salad recipe is great to prepare for mid-day meal and even as brunch.

 This Gujarati special, this one's both sweet and tangy.
 It's cooked with tamarind, jaggery and a spicy coconut mix.